dnoursi/finiteStateAutomata/README.md

 # finiteStateAutomata
-Right now I wrote, in Python and C, programs to analyze accepting FSAs for specific inputs
+I wrote, in Python and C, programs to analyze Acceptors and determine their functionality given specific inputs

 ## Python